-There has been great degree of religious tolerance among the different religious communities in India.
+There has been a great degree of religious tolerance among the different religious communities in India.
 There is an undercurrent of religious unity among the various religions.
-Major ancient religions of this country are Hinduism, Jainism, Budhism and Islam.
+Major ancient religions of this country are Hinduism, Jainism, Buddhism, and Islam.

-Hinduism is the oldest religions of the country.
-The word Hindu appears to have been coined by the invading Arabs around the 8th century AD for people living beyong the Indus.
+Hinduism is the oldest religions in the country.
+The word Hindu appears to have been coined by the invading Arabs around the 8th century AD for people living beyond the Indus.
 Hinduism derives from diverse literary sources including the Vedas, Aryankas, the Srauta, Grahya and Dharma sutras.
 The Rigveda is the oldest among the Vedas.

-The life of a genuine Hindu has to pass through the fourfold scheme of practical endeavour.
-It comprises the concepts of Dharma, Artha, Kama and Moksha.
+The life of a genuine Hindu has to pass through the fourfold scheme of practical endeavor.
+It comprises the concepts of Dharma, Artha, Kama, and Moksha.
 Related to these aspects are the aspects of Karma and Samsara.
 Depending upon one’s deeds (Karma), one is able to reach the stages of Moksha or liberation.

 The cycle of birth and rebirth is known as Samsara.
 The Hindus believe that each human being has a soul which is immortal.
 The process of birth and rebirth goes on until Moksha is attained.
-One’s birth and rebirth in a particular state of existence is believed by the Hindus to be dependnant on the quality of one’s deeds or Karma.
+One’s birth and rebirth in a particular state of existence are believed by the Hindus to be dependant on the quality of one’s deeds or Karma.

 Buddhism and Jainism were the two religions born after the birth of Hinduism in India.
 From the traditional point of view, Buddhism begins with the believer going for refuge to the three jewels or Triratna; the Budha, the doctrine or dharma and the community of monks or sangha.